helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 This HIP proposes to select a valid witness from the ones arriving in a time window of MAX_WITNESS_WAIT_WINDOW_MS starting from the first received witness by the Oracle.

-The MAX_WITNESS_WAIT_WINDOWS_MS parameter will be initially set to 200ms, accordingly to the calculation described in appendix.
+The MAX_WITNESS_WAIT_WINDOWS_MS parameter will be initially set to 200ms, accordingly to the calculation described in [appendix](#packet-processing-waterfall).
 It could be later adjusted from 100ms to 300ms by Helium Foundation to optimize the network quality without a need for a new vote.
 The purpose of this adjustement is to push hardware manufacturers to optimize their solutions in a scheduled way.
 The initial 200ms take into consideration the ECC signature and radio backhaul normal impact vs DiY in the LoRaWan constraints.

-When less than 14 Witnesses have been received within the MAX_WITNESS_WAIT_WINDOWS_MS, the Oracle accepts Witnesses up to EXTENDED_WITNESS_WAIT_WINDOWS_MS, fixed at 500ms, the acceptable wait time for RX1 windows for regional traffic.
+When less than **default_max_witnesses_per_poc** Witnesses have been received within the MAX_WITNESS_WAIT_WINDOWS_MS, the Oracle accepts Witnesses up to EXTENDED_WITNESS_WAIT_WINDOWS_MS, fixed at 500ms, the acceptable wait time for RX1 windows for regional traffic.
 This will allow slower hotspot to be accepted in the low density area when in high density the constraint is stronger.
 The current situation, with HIP83, is accepting witness without limit of time in a such case, even if the time makes no LoRaWAN downlink & join possible.

 This means:
 1. Different hotspots receive a beacon and send the witness information to the related Oracle
 2. The Oracle receives the first witness notification and opens a witness reception window for MAX_WITNESS_WAIT_WINDOWS_MS milliseconds.
 Witness is marked valid.
 3. The Oracle receives the next witnesses during the MAX_WITNESS_WAIT_WINDOWS_MS ms and mark them valid.
-4. When 14 or more have been received, it marks the other as invalid
+4. When **default_max_witnesses_per_poc** or more have been received, it marks the other as invalid
-5. When MAX_WITNESS_WAIT_WINDOWS_MS is over and less than 14 received, Oracle marks the first received as selected and waits until 14 or EXTENDED_WITNESS_WAIT_WINDOWS_MS, mark them as valid, then the others invalid.
+5. When MAX_WITNESS_WAIT_WINDOWS_MS is over and less than **default_max_witnesses_per_poc** received, Oracle marks the first received as selected and waits until **default_max_witnesses_per_poc** or EXTENDED_WITNESS_WAIT_WINDOWS_MS, mark them as valid, then the others invalid.
-7. The Oracle selects all the **selected** witnesses and complete to 14 by selected ramdomly some of the one marked as valid.
+7. The Oracle selects all the **selected** witnesses and complete to **default_max_witnesses_per_poc** by selected ramdomly some of the one marked as valid.

 ### Exemple 1